-For more information on Parkinson’s disease assessment tools, please visit the EPDA website.
+For more information on Parkinson’s disease assessment tools, please visit Parkinson’s Europe website.

 Could an Apple smart watch track your Parkinson’s disease symptoms?

 Prep: Cook: Serves:

 Researchers at tech giant Apple are testing out a new app that can help monitor Parkinson’s symptoms as the condition progresses

 A new smart watch application created by technology company Apple could help people living with Parkinson’s disease to keep track of symptoms of the condition.

 The app, called Motor Fluctuations Monitor for Parkinson’s Disease (MM4PD), can monitor symptoms such as resting tremor and choreiform dyskinesia throughout the day.
 The team hope that this technology could be used to help clinicians determine the doses of medication needed by patients as the condition progresses over time.

 Following a pilot study with 118 volunteers, researchers conducted a second informal study to test out the app and work out if its algorithm could detect changing symptoms.
 In this study, 225 people with Parkinson’s disease used MM4PD and an Apple Watch for six months, while a group of 171 people without the condition also used the app for up to 12 months, to provide control data.

 The team found that information recorded by the app fit clinicians’ expectations in 94% of cases – and in 6% of cases could even detect additional side effects that may not have been spotted during appointments.
 They also compared the smart watch symptom profiles with evaluations from movement disorder specialists, and found 87.5% of these corresponded.
 The researchers published the results of the study in the medical journal, ‘Science Translational Medicine’.